After-Shock/Cloudbox-wiki/Plex.md

 ## 5. Webtools

-* If you wish to setup Webtools and install 3rd party add-ons, you can go to https://plex._yourdomain.com_:33400 and login with your Plex account.
+* Webtools for Plex comes preinstalled.
+If you wish to setup Webtools and install 3rd party add-ons, you can go to https://plex._yourdomain.com_:33400 and login with your Plex account.